 - Subject specific workshops

 - Understanding lecturers’ feedback

-Academic Skills lecturers will suggest strategies to improve your academic performance.
-You don’t have to be struggling with your studies to seek help – staff are also keen to assist students who are achieving good grades but want to ensure they maintain and improve their performance.
+ASC lecturers will suggest strategies to improve your academic performance.
+You don’t have to be struggling with your studies to seek help – staff are also keen to assist students who are achieving good grades, but want to ensure they maintain and improve their performance.

 What our students say

-"Initially, I wanted advice on referencing and one of my lecturers suggested the Academic Skills Centre.
+"Initially, I wanted advice on referencing and one of my lecturers suggested the Centre for Academic Skills and English.
 A lot of students are apprehensive about asking for help but there is no need to be.
 Anyone can get support.
 It is just a case of opening the door and going in.
-Staff in the ASC have done Masters degrees and they know what they are doing.
+Staff in CASE have done Masters degrees and they know what they are doing.
 They give you different angles to look at your work.
 They are a great sounding board and the expert feedback is invaluable.
 When I visit the centre, I can see the difference in the quality of my work.
-The ASC has supported me hugely and put me on the road to success."
+CASE has supported me hugely and put me on the road to success."